Yuyi-Lin-Data-Analyst/Market-Research-Analysis---Restaurants-in-Taipei/README.md

 ## North Star Metric and Dimensions
-- **Pricing:** For understanding customer behavior and restaurant positioning.
+- **Price Distribution:** Calculate average spending per person for understanding customer behavior and restaurant positioning.
 - **Restaurant Desity:** Calculate the number of restaurants per district.
 This can indicate market saturation or opportunity.
 - **Geographic Dimension:** Districts in Taipei
 - **Restaurant Categories:** Types of cuisine and restaurants